Same-sex marriage in Idaho: Developments after legalization

 In January 2023, Senator Scott Herndon introduced legislation to eliminate marriage licenses and instead direct officiants to issue marriage certificates following a ceremony between "two qualified people, a man and a woman".
 Representative Ilana Rubel said the bill appeared to codify that "there would only be marriage recognized between a man and a woman" in Idaho, which would violate the U.S. Constitution.
 The bill was scheduled to be heard in the Senate Judiciary and Rules Committee on January 23, but was dropped from the agenda just hours before the committee's meeting for unknown reasons.

 In January 2025, Representative Heather Scott introduced a motion calling on the Supreme Court to overturn Obergefell v.
 Hodges, which Scott labelled as an "illegitimate overreach", and allow the state to reenforce its same-sex marriage ban.
 Democratic leaders Ilana Rubel and Melissa Wintrow issued a joint statement that: "[t]his is yet another example of the extreme wing of the Republican Party ginning up divisive social issues in order to create problems where none exist.
 Big government has no business telling consenting adults who they should love."
 The measure encountered significant civil opposition as well, as the majority of Idahoans support the legal recognition of same-sex marriage according to polling.
 A petition against the resolution gathered thousands of signatures within days.
 The measure passed the House 46–24 on January 27.
 A spokeswoman for the Human Rights Campaign said in response, "This cruel action by Idaho Republicans amounts to nothing more than shouting at the wind.
 A majority of Americans of all political affiliations support marriage equality.
 Resolutions are not laws, and state legislatures lack the power to dismantle marriage equality.
 They cannot touch the guaranteed federal protections for same-sex couples under the Respect for Marriage Act."
 The bill failed to pass the Senate.
 Two activists for the North Idaho Pride Alliance said:

 Rather than address any of the many issues facing Idahoans today, the Idaho Legislature has chosen the fiscally irresponsible route of using Idaho taxpayer dollars to single out LGBTQIA+ people for separate and unequal treatment.
 They are setting the stage for another discriminatory legislative session by issuing a memorial to the Supreme Court that makes bigoted statements against same-sex marriages and questions the sound legal precedent set by the Obergfell and Windsor cases, as well as a separate resolution that encourages anti-trans actions in universities.

+Representative Tony Wisniewski introduced a similar resolution in February 2026.
+It passed the House 44–26 on March 10, though failed to pass the Senate before adjournment.
+Rubel described the resolution as "at best, a waste of time and money."